 - Checkout the commit that contains the changes you want to revert in detached HEAD state.

 - Reset the index to the previous commit

-Now the index’s state is the state of the previous commit, but the working directory still contains the files of the last commit (master).
-This means that git status
+Now the index’s state is the state of the previous commit, but the working directory still contains the files of commit B. This means that git status

 Create a commit that only contains the changes you want to revert on top of commit C.

 $ git add someDir/file2 someDir/someOtherDir/file4 $ git commit -m 'Changes to file2 and file4' [detached HEAD 823bd88] Changes to file2 and file4 2 file changed, 5 insertions(+), 2 deletion(-)

 - Revert the isolated changes contained in commit B’ on top of C